 For every event there is one or more operations that need to be executed.
 In the following examples the logic is implemented in case-specific tasks that run periodically (celery beat).

-When processing events it important to eventually arrive to the same state.
-For example, if all events where to be reprocessed (e.g. event sourcing) several times the final state should be the same.
-In addition, if one or more event were processed more than once the final state should also be the same, this means that event processing must be idempotent.
+When processing events it is important to eventually arrive to the same state.
+For example, if all events where to be reprocessed (e.g. event sourcing) several times, the final state should be the same.
+In addition, if one or more events were processed more than once the final state should also be the same, this means that event processing must be idempotent.

-Moreover, processing events can be a long running task.
-If this time to process/persist the result would affect the user experience eager read derivation could be used.
+Moreover, processing events can take a long time.
+If this effects the user experience eager read derivation could be used.
 However, this comes at a cost of having to handle rollbacks and potential data inconsistency.

 Since there is no defined event API, the current use cases define case-specific payloads and formats.